Computing finite index congruences of finitely presented semigroups and monoids: Word graphs and right congruences

-By \cref{prop-isomorphic-graphs}, every complete deterministic word graph $\Gamma$ in which every node is reachable from 0 is isomorphic to a unique standard complete deterministic word graph in which every node is reachable from 0.
-It is straightforward to compute this standard word graph from the original graph by relabelling the nodes, for example, using the procedure \texttt{SWITCH} from \cite[Section 4.7]{Sims1994aa}.
+By \cref{prop-isomorphic-graphs}, every complete deterministic word graph $\Gamma$ in which every node is reachable from 0 is isomorphic to a unique standard complete word graph.
+It is straightforward to compute this standard word graph from the original graph by relabelling the nodes, for example, using the procedure \texttt{SWITCH} from~\cite[Section 4.7]{Sims1994aa}.
 We refer to this process as \defn{standardizing} $\Gamma$.

-Another consequence of \cref{prop-same-congruence} and \cref{prop-isomorphic-graphs} is that enumerating the right congruences of a monoid $M$ defined by a presentation $\langle A | R\rangle$ is equivalent to enumerating the standard complete word graphs over $A$ that are compatible with $R$ and where every node is reachable from $0$.
+Another consequence of \cref{prop-same-congruence} and \cref{prop-isomorphic-graphs} is that enumerating the right congruences of a monoid $M$ defined by a presentation $\langle A \mid R\rangle$ is equivalent to enumerating the standard complete word graphs over $A$ that are compatible with $R$.
 As mentioned above, the right action of $M$ on the classes of a right congruence is isomorphic to the right action represented by the corresponding word graph $\Gamma$.
 We record this in the following theorem.

-\begin{thm} Let $M$ be a monoid defined by a monoid presentation $\langle A | R\rangle$.
-Then there is a one-to-one correspondence between the right congruences of $M$ and the standard complete deterministic word graphs over $A$ compatible with $R$ where every node is reachable from $0$.
+\begin{thm} Let $M$ be a monoid defined by a monoid presentation $\langle A \mid R\rangle$.
+Then there is a one-to-one correspondence between the right congruences of $M$ and the standard complete word graphs over $A$ compatible with $R$.

-If $\rho$ is a right congruence on $M$ and $\Gamma$ is the corresponding word graph, then the right actions of $M$ on $M/\rho$ and on $\Gamma$ are isomorphic; and $\rho =\set{((u)\theta, (v)\theta)}{(u, v)\in (0)\pi_{\Gamma}}$ where $\theta : A ^ * \to M$ is the unique homomorphism with $\ker(\theta) = R ^ {\#}$ and $(0)\pi_{\Gamma}$ is the path relation on $\Gamma$. \end{thm}
+If $\rho$ is a right congruence on $M$ and $\Gamma$ is the corresponding word graph, then the right actions of $M$ on $M/\rho$ and on $\Gamma$ are isomorphic; and $\rho =((0)\pi_{\Gamma})\theta$ where $\theta : A ^ * \to M$ is the unique homomorphism with $\ker(\theta) = R ^ {\#}$ and $(0)\pi_{\Gamma}$ is the path relation on $\Gamma$. \end{thm}

 It is possible to determine a one-to-one correspondence between the right congruences of a semigroup $S$ and certain word graphs arising from $S ^ 1$, as a consequence of \cref{thm-graph-to-right-congruence}.